Walleye fishing report for Lake of the Woods

 Smallmouth have been decent.
 However, passing cold fronts can put them

 down.
-They are relatively easy in steady weather, resting and feeding in
+They are relatively easy in steady weather, resting and feeding

 the boulders close to shore in bays and along the main lake shorelines.